Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions

 with probability at least $1-1/p$. \end{corollary}

 We note that inequality~\eqref{np.or.bnd.cor} yields the following prediction error bound:

-In contrast to the Lasso-based estimators for nonparametric AMs \cite[e.g.,][]{Meier2009,tan2019doubly}, the above error rate holds without imposing assumptions on the design.
-The accompanying sparsity bound $G(\widehat{f})\le G(f^*)$ is exact, and hence stronger than the corresponding bounds for the Lasso-based estimators \cite[e.g.,][]{lounici1}.
+which holds with probability at least $1-1/p$ for an appropriate choice of the tuning parameters.
+For clarity of presentation, we do not specify the multiplicative constants in inequalities~\eqref{np.or.bnd.cor} and~\eqref{error.rate}, focusing instead on the corresponding error rate.
+In contrast to the Lasso-based estimators for nonparametric AMs \cite[e.g.,][]{Meier2009,tan2019doubly}, the error rate in~\eqref{error.rate} holds without imposing assumptions on the design.
+The accompanying sparsity bound $G(\widehat{f}_n)\le G(f^*)$ is exact, and hence stronger than the corresponding bounds for the Lasso-based estimators \cite[e.g.,][]{lounici1}.
 The latter bounds hold up to a multiplicative constant, which depends on the design and can be significantly greater than one.
 When~$\log(p)\lesssim n^{1/3}$, the prediction error rate in~(\ref{error.rate}) matches the optimal bivariate rate of~$n^{-2/3}$.

 Theorem~\ref{add.thm} and Corollary~\ref{add.cor} are stated for the high-dimensional setting, where~$p$ is large.
-We show in the proof of Corollary~\ref{add.cor} that in the classical asymptotic setting, where $p$ is fixed and $n$ tends to infinity, an appropriate choice of~$\lambda_n$ and~$\mu_n$ leads to the optimal bivariate rate of convergence, $\|\widehat\bff-\bff^*\|^2_n=O_p\big(n^{-2/3}\big)$, and the exact sparsity bound $G(\widehat{f})\le G(f^*)$ that holds with probability tending to one.
+We show in the proof of Corollary~\ref{add.cor} that in the classical asymptotic setting, where $p$ is fixed and $n$ tends to infinity, an appropriate choice of~$\lambda_n$ and~$\mu_n$ leads to the optimal bivariate rate of convergence, $\|\widehat\bff_n-\bff^*\|^2_n=O_p\big(n^{-2/3}\big)$, and the exact sparsity bound $G(\widehat{f}_n)\le G(f^*)$ that holds with probability tending to one.